6th Infantry Division (Belgium)

-The 6th Infantry Division (6de Infanterie Divisie) was an infantry division of the Belgian Army that existed during the Battle of Belgium during the Second World War.
+The 6th Infantry Division (6de Infanterie Divisie) was an infantry division of the Belgian Army that existed during the First World War (1914-18) and the Battle of Belgium (1940) during the Second World War.

 History

 World War I

 At the start of World War I, the 6th Infantry Division was one of the original 7 Divisions, and was called ‘6th Division.’
-Its headquarters are in Brussels and the division composed of the 18th, 19th, and 20th Mixed Brigades, which were organized from Grenadier and Carabiner units.
-They also had in their command the 1st Chasseurs Regiment.
-The divisional commander is Latonnois van Rode.
+Its headquarters were in Brussels and the division composed of the 18th, 19th, and 20th Mixed Brigades, which were organized from Grenadier and Carabiner units.
+They also had under their command the 1st Chasseurs Regiment.